 1 Cup milk

 ½ Cup whipping cream

 1. Melt 4 T. butter in a Dutch oven or large pot over medium heat.
 Saute onion, carrots, celery and garlic until tender.

 2. If you like, add a splash of cooking Sherry to deglaze the pan.
-Add cauliflower, chicken broth, parsley, salt, pepper, basil, and Creole seasoning.
+Add cauliflower, vegetable broth, parsley, salt, pepper, basil, and Creole seasoning.
 Simmer covered for about 30 minutes.

 3. While soup is simmering, melt 6 T. butter in a 2 qt. saucepan.
 Stir in 6 T. flour, then milk and whipping cream and cook and stir to make a thick white sauce.

-4. Use a potato masher to mash up the soup, breaking the cauliflower into smaller pieces.
+4. Use a potato masher to mash up the soup, breaking the cauliflower into smaller pieces or an emersion blender to puree the soup.
 Then stir in the white sauce and continue to cook and stir until thickened.

 Welcome to Home Ec @ Home

 Hi, I'm Faith, a former Family and Consumer Science teacher turned food blogger.
 I love God, my family, and food.
 You can usually find me in the kitchen preparing family friendly, homemade recipes and taking lots of pictures.

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies